J. Franklin Bell: Service in America and World War I

 In the early spring of 1917, Bell was transferred to the Department of the East at Fort Jay, Governors Island, in New York City, and as commander of that department, assuming responsibility for Officers' Training Camps created by his predecessor, Leonard Wood, at Plattsburgh, Madison Barracks, and Fort Niagara.
 Bell's aide, Captain George C. Marshall, was most directly involved in the logistical support for these camps, battling a lethargic army supply system to properly equip the volunteer citizen soldiers.
 These camps, in August 1917, graduated the large quota of new officers needed for the new National Army and, to a large extent, to officer the new divisions of the east and northeast.

 In the same month, Bell was offered and promptly accepted the command of the 77th Division of the National Army, to be organized at Camp Upton, New York.
 The division was intended to primarily manned by draftees from New York state and featured the Statue of Liberty on its unit patch.
 Bell commanded the division when the first newly appointed officers climbed the hill and reported to their first assignment, through that formative stage when barracks were thrown together at a miraculous speed, and being filled at the same rate.
 Then, in December, he sailed for France to make a tour of the front, and observe, first hand, actual fighting conditions.
 He did not return until the latter part of March 1918.

 On his return, Bell failed the physical examination required for active service overseas.
 When the doctors decreed that he would not take the 77th Division to France, Bell was again given command of the Department of the East, and returned to his old headquarters, Governors Island, which command he held until his death in January 1919.
+He was posthumously awarded the Distinguished Service Medal and interred at Arlington National Cemetery.